 Being known as an expert in your field will endear you to others.
 Bonus points if you have expertise beyond the scope of your profession.
 If you have in-depth knowledge of digital marketing coupled with the ability to increase engagement on social media, people with an interest in those areas will want to know what you have to say.

 After all your hard work networking, it’s a waste of time if you don’t follow-up.
 Allocate a set time during the week to do follow-ups.
-This will reduce procrastination and help you focus.Opinions expressed here by Contributors are their own.
+This will reduce procrastination and help you focus.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.